|July 19, 2016 - FULL|

 Pampachuana (13,120') to Llulluchapampa (12,620').
 Trekking time is approximately 6 - 7 hours.

 Leaving camp, the valley immediately begins to narrow and the river becomes a canal as we follow one of the many aqueducts the Incas cut through valleys to increase their agricultural land.
 After a few hours walking down the steep valley, we arrive at the Inca fortress of Inkaracay (also known as Paucarcancha), where we spend time exploring.

 Another half-hour walk brings us to the village of Wayllabamba, where we join the popular Inca Trail.
 Here, we leave the mules and switch to porters, who accompany us the remaining distance to Machu Picchu.
 Leaving Wayllabamba, we begin the ascent towards Warmi Huañusca Pass, traveling through dry alpine areas with sparse vegetation, cloud forests, and areas with domesticated llamas and alpacas.
 We stop partway to the pass at Llulluchapampa to make camp.
-(B, D)
+(B, L, D)

 Day 8: CHAQUICOCHA • 9,900'

 Llulluchapampa (12,620') to Chaquicocha (9,900').
 Trekking time is approximately 5 - 7 hours.